5 advantages of individual health insurance

 1. Cost of individual health plans compared to small group plans

-Looking at the cost of group health plans over the years, you'll see that they've steadily risen.
+Over the years, the cost of group health plans has continued to rise.
 As group health insurance premiums get more expensive, it becomes more difficult for small- and medium-sized organizations to afford this type of health benefit for their employees.

-Group plans work by spreading the insurer’s risk across the entire group.
-Therefore, the larger the group, the less risk and, therefore, fewer costs per employee.
-It can be tough for small and midsize organizations to meet the minimum participation requirements for group plans.
+Group plans work by spreading the insurer's risk across the entire group.
+Therefore, the larger the group, the lower the risk and, consequently, fewer costs per employee.
+It can be tough for small and midsize organizations to meet the minimum participation requirements for fully-insured group plans.
 Even if you do, the costs are often higher than individual health insurance plans or larger group plans.

 2. Availability of discounts

-Not only are individual health insurance premiums more affordable to begin with, but employees can also qualify for additional financial assistance on their premiums.
+Not only are individual health insurance premiums usually more affordable, but employees can also qualify for additional financial assistance on their premiums.

 These discounts on health insurance, known as health insurance subsidies or premium tax credits, help low-income Americans get affordable health coverage through the health insurance marketplaces.